-The Company entered into a board executive advisor agreement (the "Consulting Agreement") with Reza Kazerounian in June 2018, before Mr. Kazerounian became a member of the Company's board of directors, pursuant to which the Company engaged Mr. Kazerounian to serve as executive advisor to the board of directors and the office of Chief Executive Officer.
+In September 2018 and prior to Reza Kazerounian becoming a member of the Company's board of directors, the Company entered into a board executive advisor agreement (the "Consulting Agreement") with Mr. Kazerounian, pursuant to which the Company engaged Mr. Kazerounian to serve as executive advisor to the board of directors and the office of Chief Executive Officer.
 The Consulting Agreement provides for a fee payable to Mr. Kazerounian on a monthly basis in exchange for his services (which fee was reduced from \$30 per month to \$19 per month in connection with Mr. Kazerounian's appointment to the board of directors in June 2018), as well as a grant of 12,000 shares of the Company's Class L common stock and a signing bonus of \$54 in connection with the execution of the Consulting Agreement.
-The Consulting Agreement provides that if Mr. Kazerounian is terminated by the board of directors, he will be entitled to a severance payment in the amount of \$180 as well as a six-month vesting acceleration of his shares of Class L common stock.
+The Consulting Agreement provides that if Mr. Kazerounian's employment is terminated by the board of directors, he will be entitled to a severance payment in the amount of \$180 as well as a six-month vesting acceleration of his shares of Class L common stock.
 The board of directors and Mr. Kazerounian each have the right to terminate the Consulting Agreement at any time.
-During the three months ended June 25, 2021 and June 26, 2020, the Company paid aggregate fees of \$56 and \$90, respectively, to Mr. Kazerounian pursuant to the Consulting Agreement.
+During the three- and six-month periods ended September 24, 2021, the Company paid aggregate fees of \$66 and \$122, respectively, to Mr. Kazerounian pursuant to the Consulting Agreement.
+During the three- and six-month periods ended September 25, 2020, the Company paid aggregate fees of \$90 and \$180, respectively, to Mr. Kazerounian pursuant to the Consulting Agreement.